 You can tell a story without any words at all, in fact.
 And that’s why social media platforms like Instagram are so popular.

 Mod Cloth a millennial female clothier understands storytelling and how to use it effectively.
 One of Mod Cloth’s stories is that it caters to every diversity of size and shape imaginable and that it honors all of those shapes and sizes.
 Here is a typical photo on Instagram.

 More than ever before, today’s consumer wants to see social responsibility of some kind in the companies he chooses to do business with.
-And your support and/or participation in some form of social conduct will make a great story to tell anywhere.
-If you have supported a charitable event, post photos or videos of your participation; if you promote sustainability through the use of resources in your production, then say so and how you do that; if you have a long-term commitment to a cause, tell stories of the results.
+And your support or participation in some form of social conduct will make a great story to tell anywhere.
+If you have supported a charitable event, post photos or videos of your participation.
+So, you promote sustainability through the use of resources in your production, then say so and how you do that; if you have a long-term commitment to a cause, tell stories of the results.

 Toms Shoes is the obvious example here.
-The company began by giving away a pair to a needy child for every pair purchased.
-This one-for-one idea has caught on, and now many brands have followed suit, either with in-kind or dollar donations when purchases are made.
+The company began by giving away a pair to a needy child for every team purchased.
+This one-for-one idea has caught on, and now many brands suit, either with in-kind or dollar donations when purchases are made.

-Tell your stories of the good that has been done as a result of your customers’ support – most of us have a need to feel that we are “doing good.”
+Tell your stories of the good due to your customers’ support – most of us need to feel that we are “doing good.”

 In the End…